OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 If any of the terms below are not defined in this Privacy Statement or the OST, they have the definitions below.

 **General**.
-When a customer tries, purchases, uses, or subscribes to Enterprise and Developer Products, or obtains support for or professional services with such products, Microsoft collects data to provide the service (including uses compatible with providing the service), provide the best experiences with our products, operate our business, and communicate with the customer.
+When a customer tries, purchases, uses, or subscribes to Enterprise and Developer Products, or obtains support for or professional services with such products, Microsoft receives data from you and collects and generates data to provide the service (including improving, securing, and updating the service), conduct our legitimate business operations, and communicate with the customer.
 For example:

 *   When a customer engages with a Microsoft sales representative, we collect the customer’s name and contact data, along with information about the customer’s organization, to support that engagement.
 *   When a customer interacts with a Microsoft support professional, we collect device and usage data or error reports to diagnose and resolve problems.